-I would lie still, listening.
-I could feel his presence.
-Pictures of his life ran through my head, flickering and clicking like the old 16mm film projector from my own elementary school days.
-He was as close as my beating heart and as present as my thoughts.
+Lying still, listening, I can feel his presence.
+Pictures of his life run through my head, flickering and clicking like the old 16mm film projector from my own elementary school days.
+He is as close as my beating heart and as present as my thoughts.
 What is heaven?
-Where do all the souls go when they've finished here on earth?
+Where do all the sould go when they've finished here on earth?

 His ashes, the last tangible part of his earthly form, lay scattered on the forest floor at Caddo Lake Nature Trail near Uncertain, Texas.
-The picture of him resting in a place that renews itself naturally with the seasons, was reassuring to my organic gardener's mind.
+The picture of him resting in a place that renews itself naturally with the seasons was reassuring to my organic gardener's mind.